-Please follow the link if you are interested in learning more about the awards system with the WCoB.
+Please follow the link in red below, if you are interested in learning more about the awards system with the WCB.

 www.blacksmithscompany.co.uk/awards